qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 #### 2.1.4 VirtualGateSet

 A subclass of `GateSet`.
-It manages a list of `VirtualisationLayer` objects, which define the transformations from virtual gate voltages to underlying (either physical or lower-level virtual) gate voltages.
+It manages a list of `VirtualizationLayer` objects, which define the transformations from virtual gate voltages to underlying (either physical or lower-level virtual) gate voltages.

-#### 2.1.5 VirtualisationLayer
+#### 2.1.5 VirtualizationLayer

 Represents a single linear transformation (matrix) from a set of source (virtual) gates to a set of target gates.